 A short-year return is not a fiscal-year return.
-Do not fill in the fiscal-year oval on the PA-41, Fiduciary Income Tax Return, unless otherwise instructed to do so as shown in examples below.
+Do not fill in the fiscal-year oval on the PA-41, Fiduciary Income Tax Return.

 Short-Year Period of a Fiscal-Year Filer for an Initial Year Return (Beginning and Ending Date in Same Calendar Year)